-- 25. In July, the IEAOC was given a presentation on ERM implementation and noted that future progress appeared to be dependent upon the appointment of the director of the newly-created Compliance, Risk and Ethics (CRE) unit.
-The IEOAC recognized the critical role of this new unit and asked to be informed of its exact structure and staffing in more detail. - 26.
-It noted that the new ERM framework (Corporate Risk Register) was presented to EB133 in May 2013 and the Committee will continue to review progress and give advice on the risk register and the risk evaluation process once they are fully developed. - 27.
-In October the Committee met the recently appointed Director of Compliance, Ethics and Risk and noted his plans for this area of work.
+- 25. In July, IEAOC was given a presentation on enterprise risk management (ERM) implementation and noted that future progress appeared to be dependent upon the appointment of the director of the newly-created Compliance, Risk Management and Ethics unit.
+IEOAC recognized the critical role of this new unit and asked to be informed of its exact structure and staffing in more detail. - 26.
+It noted that the new ERM framework (Corporate Risk Register) was presented to the Executive Board at its 133rd meeting in May 2013 and the Committee will continue to review progress and give advice on the risk register and the risk evaluation process once they are fully developed. - 27.
+In October the Committee met the recently-appointed Director of Compliance, Risk Management and Ethics and noted his plans for this area of work.
 The Committee looks forward to further dialogue in the future.